uwcart/mapstudy/doc/API.md

 	-"label"-: text string (<= 20 characters)

 What to label the column for the item in the resulting data.
 Optional.
 Each item will be given its own column in the data table.
-If no `label` is provided for the item, a label will be automatically generated consisting of the page, set, block, input, and item indexes (for example, "p1s3b1i1")
+If no `label` is provided for the item, a label will be automatically generated consisting of the block label and item indexes (for example, "p1s3b1i1")

 For each item column, if the input type is `checkboxes`, each item's cell value will be recorded as `1` if the box is checked and no data if not checked.
 If the type is `matrix`, each item's cell value will correspond to the value of the selected option.
 If the type is `rank`, the cell value will be given the item's rank, starting at 1 for the top item.